New premises for the College - 6 Alie Street London E1 8QT

 Getting to Alie Street

 - The College's new address is 6 Alie Street, London E1 8QT.
-The College's phone numbers will remain the same.
+The College's phone numbers have remained the same.

 - The nearest tube stations are Aldgate (Metropolitan and Circle lines) Aldgate East (Hammersmith and City and District lines) and Tower Hill (Circle and District lines and Tower Gateway (Docklands Light Railway).
 The nearest mainline stations are Liverpool Street and Fenchurch Street which are approximately 10 minutes’ walk.
 The nearest airport is London City, approximately 35 minutes away by public transport.